bondus/KlipperToolboard/README.md

 # Huvud 3D Printer toolhead board
 A very small 3D printer board for use on a direct drive toolhead.
 It is designed to be used with Klipper firmware.
 Klipper has the awesome feature to be able to use multiple MCUs connected to the host over a (relatively) high latency connection.
-Using CAN bus it is possible to chain many small board using just a pair of twisted wires and power.
+Using CAN bus it is possible to chain many boards using just a pair of twisted wires and power.
 A good solution for multiple head 3D printers.

 ![Image of Board](doc/044stack.jpg)

 Features:
 * CAN bus.
 * One TMC2209 stepper driver for the extruder
-* Two MOSFET drivers fans
+* Two MOSFETs for fans
-* One bigger MOSFET driver for a hotend heater
+* One big MOSFET for the hotend heater
 * Thermistor input
-* One endstop
+* Support for an endstop (or filament runout sensnor)
 * STM32F103 72Mhz MCU
 * USB, for flashing firmware